UrielCh/remote-droid/README.md

 # Remote-droid

-Remote-droid is on REST api to contole multiuple android device using a http and websocket request.
+Remote-droid is on REST API to control multiple android devices using an HTTP and WebSocket request.
+Remote-droid uses a single Redis Database as a multipurpose Database.

+## global functioning

+### Account / global access

+When started for the first time, all connected devices are fully accessible without authentification.
+The first created account will obtain an admin role and be the only one allowed to access devices.
+For now, the server will reject all non-authenticated requests.
+The following created account will not have any access to any device until the admin account gives the device access using the `POST /users/allow` method.

+### authentification

+- administration functions are available using a JWT token.
+- Devices control is done using a token provided by `POST /users/token` with a JWT token.
+- An account can have up to 3 tokens.

-## fetures
+## features

-Current supported fetures:
+Currently supported features:
 - List Adb connected devices.
 - PNG screen capture.
 - JPEG screen capture.
 - Send touch event.
 - Send key event.
-- Reboot device.
+- Reboot the device.
 - Get device system properties.
 - Exec shell command.
-- Past clicpboard.
+- Past clipboard.
-- Foward http GET request to any port inside the phone.
+- Forward HTTP GET request to any port inside the phone.
-- Foward http WebSocket request to any port inside the phone.
+- Forward HTTP WebSocket request to any port inside the phone.
-- Start acitivty.
+- Start activity.
-- Send realtime touch events via WebSocket to the device.
+- Send real-time touch events via WebSocket to the device.
-- Enable / disable mobile Data.
+- Enable/disable mobile Data.
 - Enable / disable wifi Data.
-- Enable / disable airplane mode.
+- Enable/disable airplane mode.
 - Call iphonesubinfo service.
 - Get SMS (rooted phone only)
-- track device getting online / offline via websocket
+- track device getting online/offline via WebSocket

-Partial implemented fetures:
+Partially implemented features:
 - Get screen as Video steam.
 - Forward POST / PUT / DELETE request to any port inside the phone.